wmhilton-stoplight/platform-docs/2a.-style-guides/g-rule-examples.md

 ## Response Headers Must Include a Ratelimit

-Use the `truthy` function to ensure that ratelimits are added to response headers to control the number of allowed requests in the current period.
+Create a custom target and use the `truthy` function to ensure that ratelimits are added to response headers to control the number of allowed requests in the current period.

 1. [Create a target](b-create-targets.md) for the `response` object.
 This example targets all reponses in an API: `$..responses.*`.
 In this example, we created a target for two formats: oas3.1 and oas3.0.